-The term “sticky bonus” is used to refer to a bonus structure or archetype popularly used by US casino sites.
+The term “sticky bonus” is used to refer to a bonus structure used at online casinos.
 It doesn’t matter what sort of bonus the casino gifted you (no deposit, match, free spins, reload, etc.), it could be a sticky bonus.

-- What is a Non-Sticky Bonus?
+What is a Non-Sticky Bonus?

-With this idea in mind, players need to think wisely if they would really like to withdraw at that moment as it means losing their remaining bonus amount.
-Even if you planned to withdraw a small amount of cash.
+With this idea in mind, players need to think wisely if they would really like to withdraw at that moment as it means losing their remaining bonus amount even if you planned to withdraw a small amount of cash.

 It depends on what type of player you are.
-Given the definitions provided above, it may seem as if non-sticky bonuses are the way to go as you automatically get to withdraw more money, but it’s not really that simple.
+Given the definitions provided above, it may seem as if non-sticky bonuses are the way to go as you automatically get to withdraw more money, but it’s not that simple.

 Often sticky bonuses provide players with more cash, meaning more money to play games and more opportunities to win bigger prizes.
 Players with a bankroll of $1000 are more likely to play games with higher odds and larger jackpots than players with a bankroll of $100.
 So, it’s really a matter of perspective and personality.